-OST 706 Pediatrics I
+OST 706 Pediatrics

-Pediatrics I is a mandatory third-year core rotation.
-The third year osteopathic medical student is progressed from the second year introductory pediatrics course to experience the care of infants, children, and adolescents in the out- patient population.
+Pediatrics is a mandatory third-year core rotation.
+The third year osteopathic medical student is introduced to the care of infants, children, and adolescents in the outpatient population.
 Common childhood diseases, genetic and developmental disorders, preventive health care, physical examination skills, and diagnosis and management strategies are among the rotation's experiences.